shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 5. Call filtering
 6. Saving Results

-To execute these steps correctly for your target call, you must enter suitable parameter values into a *config.yml* file.
-The name of this file is passed as an argument to `APexe` which reads the file and executes the recognition steps.
-The command line will be explained in a subsequent section.
-This section describes how to set the parameters for each of the six recognition steps.
-We usie, as a concrete example, the config file for the Boobook Owl, *Ninox boobook*.
+To execute these steps correctly for your target call, you must enter suitable parameter values into the *config* file.
+This rest of this section describes how to set the parameters for each of the six recognition steps.
+Each parameter is given by `name:value` pair.
+In the below examples, a typical or default value is used.
+A description follows each group of parameters.
-Note that the config filename must have the correct structure in order to be recognized by `APexe`, in this case `Ecosounds.NinoxBoobook.yml`. `Ecosounds` indicates the software required to read the yml file and `NinoxBoobook` is the scientific name of the target species.
-(Note there must no spaces in the file name.)

-The parameters are described below.
-The parameter name is given in bold followed by a typical or default value for the parameter.
-A description of the parameter is given on the following line(s).

 ### Step 1.
 Recording Segmentation
 There are two parameters that determine how a long recording is segmented: